SDS And Why

 Regulatory Changes Happen Fast

 OSHA’s Hazard Communication Standard (HCS) requires employers to maintain accurate SDSs.
-And new GHS updates, state-level rules, or international standards can all trigger an SDS revision.
 But regulations evolve constantly.
-To give you an idea, if a chemical gets reclassified as a carcinogen, its SDS must reflect that immediately—even if the product itself hasn’t changed.
+New GHS updates, state-level rules, or international standards can all trigger an SDS revision.
+As an example, if a chemical gets reclassified as a carcinogen, its SDS must reflect that immediately—even if the product itself hasn’t changed.

 Manufacturer Discretion Isn’t Optional

 Manufacturers control when SDSs get updated.
+In practice, others wait until forced by regulators.
+You can’t control their timeline, but you can control yours.
 Some are proactive, revising sheets quarterly.
-Others wait until forced by regulators.
-That's why you can’t control their timeline, but you can control yours.
 That means checking for updates regularly, not just when someone complains.

 Product Changes Trigger Updates

 If a manufacturer tweaks a formula—even slightly—the SDS must change.
+Or added a new preservative.
 Maybe they swapped out an ingredient for a less toxic alternative.
-Or added a new preservative.
-These aren’t hypotheticals.
+In real terms, these aren’t hypotheticals.
 They happen all the time, especially with cleaning products and industrial chemicals.

 New Information Emerges